 is a 0.2 mile raised walkway across flat land between two lines of dunes, ending at a nice viewpoint.
 The Alkali Flat Trail

 is rather more challenging - a 4.6 mile loop, much of which is across soft, shifting sands, to the start of a vast flat area beyond the northwest edge of the dunes.
-Despite these varied paths, however, and the striking scenery, many people visit the monument just for recreation - picnicking, sunbathing and sand sledding are the main activities.
+Despite these varied paths, however, and the striking scenery, many people visit the park just for recreation - picnicking, sunbathing and sand sledding are the main activities.

-There are no camping facilities in the national monument apart from ten primitive sites in the dunes, well away from the main road.
+There are no camping facilities in the national park apart from ten primitive sites in the dunes, well away from the main road.
 The closest accommodation is in Alamogordo, 15 miles northeast, while the nearest free camping is in the Lincoln National Forest

 , 5 miles further east along US 82.
 A good public campground is available 26 miles away at Oliver Lee State Park

 in the foothills of the Santiago Mountains, reached by US 54 south of Alamogordo.